nickg/nextcellent/readme.txt

 = WordPress Gallery Plugin =

-= V1.9.19 - 22.05.2014
+= V1.9.20 - 20.06.2014

  What's in it for you?

-* New uploader.
-Flash uploader deprecated (credits to Niko Strijbol)
+* Fixes on uploader (credits to Niko Strijbol)
-* Improved image folder importer.
-Now fixes folder & files with spaces (credits to Niko Strijbol)
+* Fixes for nggtag shortcode (credits to Niko Strijbol)
-* Removed dead code
+* Refactored code in few places
-* Wikipedia docs in progress http://wpgetready.com/wiki/nextcellent-plugin/ Be free to contribute! (contact us to request permission to edit it)
-* Re-fix vuln (previous fix also filtered html data, now fixed)
+* Fix vulnerability which disallowed html text & santitize_taglist function (credits to NS & FZ)
+* Fix for 3.9 and typos for strict warning
+* Improved injections prevention (credits to jayque9)
+* Improve spelling & error message (credits to Niko Strijbol)

 VERY IMPORTANT: Read ON!
 -----------------------